Before

 Sales productivity uplift

-Regional managers gained immediate visibility into performance drivers.
-The estimated 18–24% improvement in sales productivity across key territories was driven by faster identification of engagement gaps and faster corrective action.
+Regional managers gained immediate visibility into performance drivers, driven by faster identification of engagement gaps.

 Multiple systems, multiple versions of the truthSingle semantic layer, one consistent metric definition